-Course/Credit Graduation Requirements - in compliance with HVAC 20-131-60 - for a student transferring into a Virginia public school for the first time in grades 9-12, graduation requirements depend on the grade the student is transferring into and when in the school year the student is transferring.
+Course/Credit Graduation Requirements - in compliance with 8VAC 20-131-60 - for a student transferring into a Virginia public school for the first time in grades 9-12, graduation requirements depend on the grade the student is transferring into and when in the school year the student is transferring.
 A student is considered to have transferred at the beginning of the school year if 20 of fewer hours of instruction have been completed.
-A student is considered to have transferred during the school year if more than 20 hours of instruction has been completed.
+A student is considered to have transferred to have transferred be been completed.